EAP and Compliance in Australia | Meeting Workplace Wellbeing Obligations

 Why Compliance is About More Than Policies

-An EAP becomes a compliance tool because it shows that the employer is not only aware of the risks of stress, burnout, bullying, and harassment but has implemented a professional system to manage them.
-In effect, it demonstrates that wellbeing is not left to chance.
-Having an EAP shifts compliance from being “reactive paperwork” to “proactive care.”
+As a result of the fact that it demonstrates that the employer is not only aware of the dangers of stress, burnout, bullying, and harassment, but has also created a professional system to handle these risks, an employee assistance program (EAP) becomes a compliance tool.
+In practice, it illustrates that one's health is not allowed to be determined by chance.
+It is via the utilization of an EAP that compliance is transformed from "reactive paperwork" to "proactive care."

 Are EAPs Mandatory in Australia?